Andrés de Urdaneta: New Spain

 While still in Valladolid, Urdaneta met Pedro de Alvarado, a celebrated conquistador and then-governor of Guatemala.
 Alvarado was preparing an expedition to cross the Pacific in search of new opportunities for trade and conquest.
 He was assembling a fleet of vessels on the Pacific coast of New Spain and invited Urdaneta to serve as chief navigator.
 Urdaneta quickly accepted the offer and set sail for the New World on October 16, 1538.
 In transit, he stopped at Hispaniola where he related the story of the Loaísa expedition to historian Gonzalo Fernández de Oviedo.

 By June, 1540, the Alvarado expedition was ready to sail for Asia when word arrived from Cristóbal de Oñate that a serious native rebellion in New Galicia threatened to overwhelm Spanish control of the region.
 Alvarado disembarked with his soldiers and marched to aid Oñate.
 Urdaneta was appointed captain of 150 infantrymen and cavalry.
 The rebellion was put down but Alvarado was killed in the fighting.

 After Alvarado's death, Viceroy Antonio de Mendoza divided the ships into two fleets and ordered one to the Philippines under Ruy López de Villalobos and the other to explore the coast of North America under the command of Juan Rodríguez Cabrillo.
 Urdaneta took no part in either venture, but remained in New Spain working for the viceroy on a variety of assignments.
 In 1543 he was appointed corregidor (commissioner) of a district in Michoacán.
 In the same year Urdaneta was appointed visitador (auditor), an important office that reported directly to the viceroy and was responsible for investigating official corruption, mistreatment of the natives, or other misdeeds.

 Urdaneta also remained interested in maritime activities in the Pacific.
 In 1543, when the survivors of the Cabrillo expedition returned from California, Urdaneta interviewed them about the journey and wrote what became the only surviving manuscript account of the voyage.
 In 1547, Urdaneta was appointed commander of a fleet and ordered to put down the revolt of Gonzalo Pizarro in Peru.
 Just as he was ready to sail with six hundred men, word was received that Pizarro had been defeated in battle on April 18, 1548.

-Urdaneta's career took a surprising turn in 1552 when he set aside his secular life and joined the Augustinians, a Catholic religious order that observed a strict vow of poverty and focused on education and missionary work.
-After just one year as a novice, Urdaneta professed his religious vows in 1553 and was ordained a priest in 1557.
-In 1558 he was appointed Master of Novices at the Priory of San Augustin, where he was responsible for the education of the novices.
+Urdaneta's career took a surprising turn in 1552, when he set aside his secular life and joined the Augustinians, a Catholic religious order that observed a strict vow of poverty and focused on education and missionary work.
+After a year as a novice, Urdaneta professed his religious vows in 1553 and was ordained a priest in 1557.
+In 1558 he was appointed master of novices at the Priory of San Augustin, where he was responsible for the education of the novices.